 The National Disability Insurance Scheme (NDIS) supports people with a permanent or significant disability to access care and support.
 The NDIS offers a range of funding packages that support people with disability achieve their goals and take part in everyday activities.

-In Tasmania, school students and school leavers with disability can use their NDIS package to undertake work preparation through School Leavers Employment Support (SLES).
+In Tasmania, school students and school leavers with disability can use their NDIS package to undertake work preparation through School Leaver Employment Support (SLES).
 This program helps them get familiar with the routine and responsibility of working and transition from school to employment.

 Work preparation takes place in real workplaces.
 This means you will get the skills you need for paid employment in a real-world setting.